PFC, REC to reduce lending rates from April 1

-New Delhi, March 31 (IANS) State-run power sector finance companies, the Power Finance Corporation (PFC) and the Rural Electrification Corporation (REC), will reduce lending rates up to 2 per cent from April 1.
+New Delhi: State-run power sector finance companies, the Power Finance Corporation (PFC) and the Rural Electrification Corporation (REC), will reduce lending rates up to 2 per cent from April 1.

 The Navratna CPSEs under Ministry of Power, as group companies, have been aligning operations to realise synergies.